Section 1

 Skills are folders.
 That's it.

 Inside each folder is a text file with instructions.
-When you type a command in Claude Code, it reads those instructions and follows them.
+When you trigger it, Claude reads those instructions and follows them.
 You're not writing code.
 You're writing a recipe, and Claude is the chef.

 Why does this matter?
 Because right now, every time you do a repeated task with Claude, you're re-explaining the same thing from scratch.
+Your voice.
+Your format.
+Your workflow.
 Skills let you teach Claude once and reuse it forever.

 The mental model:

-• You type a trigger word → Claude reads the folder → Claude does the task
+- You say a trigger phrase → Claude reads the folder → Claude does the task

 Section 2